Mark is the Vice Dean of the Division of Neuroscience at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London.

 Anthony is a PhD student in Clinical Neuroscience at King’s College London where he is applying state-of-the-art data analytics to electronic health records, in order to develop a comprehensive understanding of care pathways and outcomes for patients with neurological disorders.

-Pedro is a 5th year Neurology resident and a PhD student visiting from Lisbon, Portugal.
-He obtained his medical master’s degree from the Lisbon Faculty of Medical Sciences, and has been training in clinical Neurology at the Department of Neurosciences and Mental Health in Santa Maria Hospital.
+Pedro is a Neurologist with interest in Neurophysiology and a PhD student from Lisbon University, Portugal.
+He obtained his medical master’s degree from the Lisbon Faculty of Medical Sciences, and received training in clinical Neurology at the Department of Neurosciences and Mental Health in Santa Maria Hospital.
+His current research is part of the My Seizure Gauge Programme, focusing on at-home monitoring of seizure occurrence and seizure risk, based on portable (under-the-skin) EEG and wearable sensors.

 Jonas is a Visiting Researcher from Denmark.
 He is interested in ultra-long-term EEG recordings and how they can be utilized for seizure treatment optimization as well as patient empowerment and potentially seizure prediction.